Solo over Rhythm Changes - Image of chaotic lights by Mikita Yo

 This is call-and-response and I have never seen any other app do this as well as ReelEar, which makes this one of the best ear training tools on the market.

-Call-and-response is at the top of the list of musical skills needed for an improvising musician.
-Any musician can benefit from this kind of training.
+Call-and-response is at the top of the list of musical skills needed for an improvising musician—which is why I consider Reel Ear the best ear training app for improvisers.

 Pros